twitchtv/twirp/docs/errors.md

 }
 ```

-Calling the endpoint from an auto-generated client will receive the same Twirp error:
+Calling the endpoint from an auto-generated client will result on the same error, that can be inspected through the properties on the [twirp.Error](https://pkg.go.dev/github.com/twitchtv/twirp#Error) interface:

 ```go
 resp, err := client.OpenDoor(ctx, req)